 The Lucy Faithfull Foundation

-Stop It Now!
-UK and Ireland was established in 2002 by child protection charity The Lucy Faithfull Foundation – the only UK wide charity dedicated solely to preventing child sexual abuse.
+Stop It Now was established in 2002 by the Lucy Faithfull Foundation – the only UK wide charity dedicated solely to preventing child sexual abuse.

 Established in 1992 and named after its founder Baroness Lucy Faithfull, we work tirelessly to prevent child sexual abuse.
-We believe that child sexual abuse is preventable and that we can have a society where children are free from sexual abuse and exploitation.
+We know that child sexual abuse is preventable and everything we do works towards a society where children are free from sexual abuse and exploitation.